Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several noteworthy trends across the items presented.
+The analysis of the quarterly financial data reveals several notable trends and patterns over the examined periods.

 Working Capital Turnover